 Why Leadership Development Fails or When Ads Subtract

-Yesterday, I sat down at my computer after being away for a few days to catch up on the latest news so I opened up my web browser and clicked on an article.
-In less than a nanosecond my screen was filled so many ads that I could not decipher what was the article and what was an ad.
-When I went to close the ads inserted in between the paragraphs because it was distracting (clicking on the ‘x” in the upper right hand corner of the ad) it instantly pushed me to web page for that advertiser.
-I then realized it was an ad for something I had searched for previously, uninterested, I closed the ad and said, “The hell with this!”
+Yesterday, I sat down at my computer to catch up on the latest news, I opened up my web browser and clicked on an article.
+In less than a nanosecond my screen was filled so many ads that I could not decipher article from the ads.
+So I decided to close the ads inserted in between the paragraphs because it was so distracting.
+A I attempted to click on the ‘x’ in the upper right hand corner of the ad to close it, I was instantly pushed to web page for that advertiser.
+Yes, an ad for something I had previously searched.

 - At what point is enough, too much?

-- At what point does an attempt to draw you in … drive you away instead?
+- When does an attempt to draw you in, drive you away instead?

-- At what point does your intention to add to a persons experience … diminish their experience?
+- At what point does your intention to add to a persons’ experience actually diminish their experience?

-- Inundating their leaders with a multitude of classes on a multitude of topics, so many that they fail to embed a singular leadership model into their culture.
+- Inundating their leaders with so many options, some of which hold conflicting concepts, that they fail to embed a singular leadership model into their culture.

-- Creating training programs that are rooted heavily in theory and out-dated models which have no basis in the reality of what a leader experiences on a daily basis.
+- Creating training programs that are rooted in theory and outdated models which have no basis in the reality of what a leader experiences today.

-- Failing to intentionally create congruence between the programs (one course building upon another) resulting in a “training du jour” mentality.
+- Failing to intentionally create congruence between the programs resulting in a “training du jour” mentality.

-- Failing to hold leaders accountable for improving the way they lead after the program in a meaningful way and therefore diminishing the learning and the impact of the program.
+- Failing to hold leaders accountable for improving the way they lead after the program.
+Therefore diminishing the learning and the impact of the program.

-Organization spend 164.1 billion dollars a year on training with the idea that the more there is to offer, the more effective it will be.
+Organization spend 164.1 billion dollars a year on training with the idea that the more is always better.
 I once heard a V.P. of Training & Development boast that they offered offer 500 different training courses…and they would be adding more!
-The fact of the matter is that organizations might be better off to reduce the number of course and develop a multifaceted program to develop leaders that is ongoing and has a distinct built in process for aligning the leaders with the organizational culture that is desired.

-6 Questions You Must Ask Yourself About Your Leadership Development Process:
+6 Questions To Ask Yourself About Your Leadership Development:

 - Is our leadership development process about training our leaders or are we educating them (we train animal, we educate leaders)?

-- Do we have a series of programs and workshops that teach theory or do they actually build practical leadership skills the leader can start using the moment they walk out of the class?
+- Do we have a series of programs and workshops that teach theory and build skills the leader can start using the moment they walk out of the class?

-- Does our overall leadership development plan consist of a multifaceted process designed to embed the learning into the leadership culture over an extended period of time?
+- Does our overall leadership development plan consist of a multifaceted process that embeds the learning into the leadership culture over time?

-- Does our leadership development process teach leaders the skills to develop the leaders below them?
+- Will our leadership development process teach leaders how to develop the leaders below them?

-- Do the people developing our leadership development programs have actual hands-on leadership experience?
-In others words is it based on what they think or what they’ve done?
+- Have the people who are developing our programs and leaders actually ever led anyone?
+In others words, is it based on what they think or what they’ve done?

-- If you would like to learn more about our 7-month Leadership Development Program based on Joe’s latest book click here, The Art of Leading, Coaching, & Influencing Others ®
+- Learn more about our 7-month Leadership Development Program based on my latest book, The Art of Leading, Coaching, & Influencing Others ®

-- If you would like to have a conversation about how you can start transforming the way you educate and develop your leaders click here.
+- Have a conversation on how you can start transforming the way you educate and develop your leaders click here.

-- Or if If you simply would like to hear straight from the horses mouth how the program has impacted a few of the folks who have experienced it, keep reading …
+- Keep reading to hear straight from the horses mouth how the our program has impacted a few leaders…